The following links provide information on caring for our environment.

 During the 2009 legislative session, the Maryland General Assembly passed the Chesapeake Bay Phosphorus Reduction Act prohibiting the sale of lawn fertilizer that is not low-phosphorous fertilizer.
 The legislation helps protect the Chesapeake Bay from high concentrations of phosphorus that can lead to algae blooms and oxygen depletion.

 What is the Critical Area and what are the rules when you live within 1,000 feet of tidal water?
-Click on the link for information on to protect the Bay.
+Click on the link for information on how to protect the Bay.

-Visit the website (click the button below)
+(click the button below)